 - Bone weakening can happen with long term treatment

-- A severe allergic reaction causing fever, chills, shivering (rigors), headaches, and swelling of your lips, face, throat or tongue – let your doctor or specialist nurse know straight away if you have this
+- A severe allergic reaction causing fever, chills, shivering (rigors), headaches, and swelling of your lips, face, throat or tongue – let your doctor or nurse know straight away if you have this

 - Ringing in the ears (tinnitus)

 - Changes in blood pressure – during treatment your blood pressure may be lower or higher than usual.
 Your nurse or doctor will check this regularly.
 Most people can continue taking triptorelin, and their blood pressure usually goes back to normal either during treatment or when their treatment ends